BasileVu/voclist/README.md

 That, and I wanted to play with flask and sqlalchemy.

 ## Installation and usage
-1. Have python 3 installed and pip ready
+1. Have python 3 installed and pip ready.
+Make sure you use the right `pip`and `python`versions if you have multiple versions of python (2 and 3 for example).
+You may also want to setup a vitual environment.
-2. Download or clone the repo.
+2. Download or clone the repo and `cd` into it.
-3. Go to the folder (inside "voclist") and type `$ pip install -r requirements.txt`.
+3. `$ pip install -r requirements.txt`.
 4. Run the server by entering `$ python runserver.py`.
 The default address and port are `127.0.0.1` and `5000`.
 You can easily change them by editing the `voclist.cfg` configuration file.